xImAnton/ximanton.github.io/_posts/2021-08-28-Flexible-Minecraft-Backups.md

 was the most obvious option for me.
-Since the canvas (and my wonderful code) comes with performance issues, a better solution might have been using SVGs or rendering the chunks on the server like [Dynmap](https://dev.bukkit.org/projects/dynmap) does.
+Since the canvas (and my wonderful code) comes with performance issues, a better solution might have been using SVGs or rendering the chunks on the server like Dynmap *(a Minecraft plugin for observing the world in the browser in real-time)* does.

-This is the interface:
+This is what the interface looks like:
 ![FlexBackup Interface](/assets/img/posts/flexbackup_interface.png)
+*Not a design wonder, but it works..*

 You can select chunks by clicking on them, which turns them blue.
 When there are selected chunks, it displays a list of all available backups.